Moravian Instruments Cx series of CMOS astronomical cameras are

 IMX CMOS sensors, offering exceptional quantum efficiency thanks

-to back-illuminated design and very low dark
+to back-illuminated design, very low dark

-current.
-Despite relatively small pixels, full-well capacity
+light.
+Despite relatively small pixels, the full-well

-exceeding 50 ke-.
-Combined
+capacity exceeding 50 ke-.

-photographic full-frame (24 × 36 mm) ensure
+ranging from APS to photographic full-frame (24 × 36 mm) ensure

 wide field of view and optimally utilize capabilities of the